 /etc/gwms-frontend/frontend.xml.
 The next steps will describe each line that you will need to edit if you are using the OSG Factory at UCSD.
 The portions to edit are highlighted in red font.
 If you are using a different Factory more changes are necessary, please check the VO Frontend configuration reference.

 The VO you are affiliated with.
-This will identify those CEs that the glideinWMS pilot will be authorized to run on using the pilot proxy described previously in the this section.
+This will identify those CEs that the GlideinWMS pilot will be authorized to run on using the pilot proxy described previously in this section.
 Sometimes the whole

-query_expris provided to you by the factory (see Factory access above):
+query_expris provided to you by the Factory operators (see Factory access above):

 <factory query_expr='((stringListMember("VO", GLIDEIN_Supported_VOs)))'>

 usernamethat you are assigned by the Factory (also called the identity you will be mapped to on the factory, see above) .
 Note that if you are using a factory different than the production Factory, you will have to change also

 nodeattributes. (refer to the information provided to you by the Factory operator):